saivault/dsanotes/sd/README.md

 The other components are basically gonna be able to continue running smoothly with the increased load.<br>
 <b>Eg</b>:- Engines of an aeroplane<br><br>
 <h3>Active Redundancy</h3>
 When you have multiple machines that work together in such a way that only one or few of the machines are gonna be typically handling traffic or doing work.
-And if one of the ones that is handling traffic or doing work fails, the other machines are gonna somehow know that that other one failed and they're gonna take over.<br><br><br>
+And if one of the ones that is handling traffic or doing work fails, the other machines are gonna somehow know that that other one failed and they're gonna take over.<br><br>
 <div align="center">18</div>
+Netflix uses Chaos Monkey, which is responsible for randomly terminating instances in production to ensure that engineers implement their services to be resilient to instance failures.<br><br>
 <h1>Key Terms</h1>
 <h2>AVAILABILITY</h2>
 The odds of a particular server or service being up and running at any point in time, usually measured in percentages.
 A server that has 99% availability will be operational 99% of the time (this would be described as having two nines of availability).